Skip to main content

 One thing the building offers the region is access to conference rooms, which are available to members (and nonmembers) for business-related events.
 There is an executive board room for gatherings of about 30; a 15-seat conference room sponsored by First National Bank; and a 400-seat conference room sponsored by Centra Health, which can be broken down into smaller spaces.
 There is also work being completed on a non-traditional conference room with a long table in a warming kitchen—also sometimes called a finishing kitchen, these areas can heat up food that has been prepared elsewhere without having to have all the permits of a commercial kitchen—since sometimes ideas sometimes flow more freely in a casual environment.

 Members also have access to private offices and a member lounge, along with a small outdoor space that will have flower-filled planters in warm weather and a few small tables.
-Still, there is unused space, so the Alliance is leasing extra office space as soon as the wifi for offices is installed, being good stewards of money.
+Still, there is unused space, so the Alliance is leasing extra office space, being good stewards of money.

 “The region’s premier business organization is now in a facility and location that represents our thriving, innovative and collaborative business community,” says the Alliance’s CEO Lucas.
 “In this region, success is simple, and the Alliance headquarters shepherds into our region an era of growth and opportunity.”